knative/docs/docs/getting-started/function-triggers.md

 will forward all PingSource events to the function.
 In the following command, the `--sink` flag specifies your function as the destination for the CloudEvents.

-Create a Trigger by running the command:
+Create a Trigger named `ping-trigger` by running the command:

 ```{ .console }
 kn trigger create ping-trigger --sink hello